tauri-apps/tauri-docs/docs/api/cli.md

   -c, --config <CONFIG>
           JSON string or path to JSON file to merge with tauri.conf.json

+      --ci
+          Skip prompting for values

   -h, --help
-          Print help information (use `-h` for a summary)
+          Print help (see a summary with '-h')

   -V, --version
-          Print version information
+          Print version
 ```

 This command will bundle your application, either in production mode or debug mode if you used the `--debug` flag.
 It makes use of the `build.distDir` property from your `src-tauri/tauri.conf.json` file.